YaLTeR/niri/README.md

 Please use the default configuration file as the starting point for your custom configuration.

 Niri will live-reload most of the configuration settings, like key binds or gaps or output modes, as you change the config file.

+## Contact

+We have a Matrix chat, feel free to join and ask a question: https://matrix.to/#/#niri:matrix.org

 [PaperWM]: https://github.com/paperwm/PaperWM
 [mako]: https://github.com/emersion/mako